SidoIndeedo/LearnSQL.AI/README.md

 ## 🎯 Why This Project?

 SQL is powerful — but for many students, the **syntax barrier** becomes a blocker.
-QueryGuru was created to:
+LeanSQL.AI was created to:

 - Help students write queries in the language they *think* in
 - Encourage trial-and-error without fear of syntax errors